pwhittlesea/pwhittlesea.github.com/content/fiction/the-boundary.md

 ---
+aliases:
+  - "/stories/the-boundary/"
 title: "The Boundary"
 date: 2024-11-20 21:55:00 +0000
-last_modified_at: 2024-11-20T21:56:03+00:00
-permalink: /stories/the-boundary
-toc: false
-classes: wide

-excerpt: An anomaly is discovered behind Pluto, and mankind sends its best to investigate
+summary: An anomaly is discovered behind Pluto, and mankind sends its best to investigate
 ---

 ## Prelude

-Humanity noticed the anomaly late in the 21<sup>st</sup> century.
+Humanity noticed the anomaly late in the 21^st^ century.
 The first reports were entirely ignored; the evidence deviating so far from accepted scientific norm that their validity could not even be entertained as anything but sensor malfunctions.

 Equipment was checked again and again, furious scientists operating the now obsolete radio telescope were unable to explain the results that lay before them.